kingcobra2468/pdfshare/README.md

 ## **Installation**
 To install and run PDFShare, is is important that Docker and Docker Compose are installed on the system.
 Likewise, it is assumed that NodeJS is also present on the system.
+PDFShare will listen on port `7140`.

 ### **With Docker**
 1. Clone the repo and setup all of the config as [required](#configuration).